Our vision

 Reciprocity and equality are enshrined in timebanking exchanges through the principle of ‘an hour for an hour’.
 Because everyone’s hour counts for the same, timebanking can enable even the most marginalised and isolated people to realise a sense of self-worth and belonging, making society less fractured and more cohesive.

-The father of modern timebanking, Edgar Cahn, says timebanking exchanges “link people in a social network; each act of caring triggers a reciprocal act so that every transaction has social capital built in”.
-In a UK Cabinet Office paper quoted by Lee Gregory, Horne and Shirley (2009) discuss the concept of coproduction, expressing it as positive in terms of encouraging social contributions in society.
+The late father of modern timebanking, Edgar Cahn, said timebanking exchanges “link people in a social network; each act of caring triggers a reciprocal act so that every transaction has social capital built in”.

 Timebanking builds networks of people who give and receive support, enabling people from different backgrounds who may not otherwise meet to form meaningful connections and friendships.
 Generating social capital in this way can enhance health, wellbeing and resilience, all of which can prevent additional needs arising, saving precious resources as well as contributing to a foundation of co-production that transcends our standard economic dealings.